Navy gets quarterback from the stands

 By the fourth quarter, Perry was wearing a blue jersey, gold pants and pads, taking snaps and hanging out with burly offensive linemen.

 Navy needed an emergency backup quarterback Saturday afternoon, and Perry was called from the stands and eventually got in the game.
+The fourth-string quarterback had played in a junior varsity game Friday.

 Starting QB Tago Smith was injured just two plays into the second quarter and Will Worth took his place.
 But what to do if something happened to Worth?
 Third-string quarterback Zach Abey wasn't available.